What they do

 To become a supply and distribution manager you usually need to complete a formal qualification in logistics or supply chain management.
 Most employers will also require those working in management roles to have experience using leadership skills in a related industry or occupation.

-The Diploma in Logistics is offered at TAFE colleges and other registered training organisations throughout Western Australia.
-Browse the Jobs and Skills WA and My Skills websites to find a training provider near you.
+The Diploma of Logistics is offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can also complete a degree majoring in logistics and supply chain management.
 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.